zFa3/KlotskiSolver/README.md

 # How the game of 华容道 works

-Hua Rong Dao is a very old Chinese game, where you slide pieces around to get the 'General'
+Hua Rong Dao is a very old Chinese game, where you slide pieces to get the 'General'
-the largest (2 x 2) piece to the exit at the bottom.
-You cannot jumo over any pieces or
+the largest (2 x 2) piece to the exit at the bottom of the board.
+You cannot jump over any piece or
 remove any piece from the board.
-Try to win in the least number of moves

 # Some common/custom starting positions
 ![Screenshot 2024-12-23 at 12 52 14 PM](https://github.com/user-attachments/assets/79a22c13-2bcd-47cd-a5cf-c1e343457917)